braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 	{\bf Schaefer} Functional brain atlas with 200 cortical regions that belong to 7 different resting-state fMRI networks.\\
 	{\bf Subcortical FreeSurfer} Anatomical atlas with 14 subcortical gray matter regions from the FreeSurfer software

-Currently, we provide several brain atlases that are commonly used in the field of brain connectomics, some of which are shown in \Figref{fig:05}).
+Currently, we provide several brain atlases that are commonly used in the field of brain connectomics, some of which are shown in Figure 05 ).
 They are available in the BRAPH 2.0 folder \fn{atlases} in XLS and TXT formats, and they can also can be downloaded from our website (\url{http://braph.org/software/brain-atlases/}).

 ## Create a New Brain Atlas

-To create a new brain Atlas in BRAPH 2.0 format, you should create a new XLS file (.xls or .xlsx), as shown in \Figref{fig:06}.
+To create a new brain Atlas in BRAPH 2.0 format, you should create a new XLS file (.xls or .xlsx), as shown in Figure 06 .
 (It is also possible to create it in TXT format (.txt), for which we refer to the examples available in the BRAPH 2.0 folder \fn{atlases}.)

 ![Create your own brain atlas](fig06.jpg)